-The Lakehill Technical Academy is a free program that was successfully launched in 2016 and will continue on for the 2018-19 season.
-The Technical Academy is supplemental to the regular club programming and is run by Lakehill’s technical staff coaches.
+The fall/winter Lakehill Technical Academy is a supplemental club program that is run by Lakehill’s technical staff coaches.
 The players that take part in this program are invite-only, as identified by the club’s technical staff using the “ABCD-123” ‘assessment criteria’.
-Players in this program are deemed to be at their "appropriate level", which is an equivalent balance of both successes and challenges, and anybody interested in attending the academy can contact the Technical Director.
+Players in this program are deemed to be especially dedicated soccer players, who show a commitment to the sport and a strong desire to improve.
+When placed with their peers in the academy they must be considered to be at their "appropriate level" - which means they will experience an equivalent balance of both successes and challenges.
+While the club strives to accommodate all players interested in improving their all-around soccer ability, it is important to note that this is not possible due to logistical constraints such as limited coaches and field space.
+Anybody interested in attending the academy can contact the Technical Director.

 The academy is an opportunity for the Lakehill players that have shown dedication and proficiency to come together in a like-minded environment.
 Our aim is to promote a positive connection with the sport, and while having fun is emphasised and a sheer enjoyment of the game is necessary, we do stress the importance of a focused attitude from all of the attendees.
-Participants who do not consistently display a sufficient amount of attentiveness may be temporarily uninvited from the academy, until they are able to prove they are capable of doing so.
+We encourage sportsmanship, responsibility and attentiveness in all players, and participants who do not strive to display these traits may be temporarily uninvited from the academy until they are able to prove they are capable of doing so.

 The academy is run by Lakehill’s technical staff coaches, and lead by the technical director.
-Any parent coach wishing to attend and observe the Technical Academy is welcome to do so, however, if a parent coaches wishes to partake in the Technical Academy then they must be willing to fully adhere to the technical staff’s principals and methods.
+Any parent coach wishing to attend and/or observe the coaching at the Technical Academy is welcome to do so, however, if a parent coach wishes to partake in the actual coaching then they must be willing to fully adhere to the technical staff’s principles and methods.

 We greatly appreciate the support and encouragement that the Lakehill parents give to their children, however, all parents and spectators are requested to refrain from any coaching on the sidelines during practices or games.
-"Coaching" refers to any comments aimed at the players instructing them what to do, what they did, or what they could have done.
+"Coaching" refers to any comments aimed at the players instructing them what to do, commenting on what they did, or on what they could/should have done.

 Additionally, as per club policy, parents are not allowed on the field during practices or games.
 During the practices and games there will be times where the coaches give extensive information to the players regarding both technical and tactical details, and there will also be times where the coaches say very little and allow the players to experiment and solve problems themselves in order to enhance their cognitive development.
 Constantly telling the players with the ball what to do, or "remote controlling" is strongly discouraged at our club.